thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ### Adding Widget

-If the system administrator adds a new widget, it automatically becomes a system one.
+When a system administrator adds a new widget, it automatically becomes a system widget.
 This means that only the administrator has the privilege to modify, or delete the widget.
-Tenant administrators can also create widgets.
-But they have permission to modify only the widgets they created.
+Tenant administrators can also create widgets, but they are granted permission to modify only the widgets they have created.
 You can always implement and add your widgets by following this [guide](/docs/{{docsPrefix}}user-guide/contribution/widgets-development/).

 To add a new widget, you should: